 There’s a lot to like about the Razer Kraken Ultimate.
 It’s comfortable, lightweight, and with Synapse it’s got solidly executed—if a bit limited—features.
 The audio is good, and the mic works reasonably well.
 The eyewear channels and comfortable headphone pads are great for bespectacled gamers.
 However, basically all these features are just as good in cheaper Kraken models.
 The Razer Kraken X is a fraction of the cost, and on PC the only functional difference is its different surround sound standard, plus it works on consoles.

 If you’re in the market for a PC headset, a lot of options are just as comfortable and fully featured, and frequently cheaper.
-The Corsair HS60 Pro Surround does everything except light up for $70.
-The Logitech G Pro X offers all the same audio features of the Kraken Ultimate for the same price, only it also offers actually useful software with the BlueVo!ce mic features.
+The Corsair HS60 Pro Surround does everything except light up for about $40 USD.
+The Logitech G Pro X offers all the same audio features of the Kraken Ultimate, only it also offers actually useful software with the BlueVo!ce mic features.
 If you still want into the Razer ecosystem, but you don’t care about the colored LED lights, the newly released Razer BlackShark V2 is pretty a much a superior headset in every other way.